chbrown/twilight/README.md

 * `--accounts` should point to a file with OAuth Twitter account credentials.
   Currently, the script will simply use a random row from this file.
-* `--filter` can be any `track=whatever` or `locations=-18,14,68,44` etc. A querystring parsable string.
+* `--filter` can be any `track=whatever` or `locations=-18,14,68,44` etc. A `querystring`-parsable string.
 If no filter is specified, it will use the spritzer at `/sample.json`
 * `--file` shouldn't require creating any directions, and the TIMESTAMP bit will be replaced by a filesystem-friendly iso representation of whenever